hhkaos/awesome-arcgis/front-end/technologies/dojo/configurable-apps/README.md

 [ArcGIS Online Templates at Geonet](https://geonet.esri.com/groups/arcgis-online-templates)

 ## People you should know
-They are not working on the support team but they are opening some projects and sharing insights related to this technology so we recommend you to follow them.
+They don't work on the support team but they are opening some projects and sharing insights related to this technology so we recommend you to follow them.

 ||Linkedin|Github|Twitter|ArcGIS Online|Geonet|